GitHubDragonFly/ModbusMaster/README.md

 - These are included as a resource for Windows version but are separate for Mono version

 Intended to be used as a quick testing tool:
-- Can be tested with its counterpart [ModbusSlaveSimulation](https://github.com/GitHubDragonFly/ModbusSlaveSimulation).
+- Can be tested with its counterpart [ModbusSlaveSimulation](https://github.com/GitHubDragonFly/ModbusSlaveSimulation) (check the video further below)

 An easy alternative to use instead would be the [AdvancedHMI](https://www.advancedhmi.com/) software since it is highly functional and free.